camcl/poolimputeSNPs/README.md

 ```

-## Inspect the results (after containerized execution including imputation)
+## Inspect the results

-If the workflow is executed successfully, the repository is structured as follows:
+If the workflow is executed successfully (containerized execution including imputation), the repository is structured as follows:

 ```
 .